abdullahhaidary/CRMS-System/README.md

 ## Overview

 Here, the description of our project will be placed.
-Our project aims to [briefly describe the project's purpose or goal].
+Our project aims to (When the project is accepted i will place the descriptions here).

 ## Contributors